Clarence Earl Gideon: Second trial

-Although about 2,000 convicted persons in Florida alone were freed as a result of the Gideon decision, Gideon himself was not freed but was instead to receive a retrial.
+About 2,000 convicted persons in Florida alone were freed as a result of the Gideon decision; however, Gideon himself was to receive a retrial.

 After the decision, Abe Fortas wrote to Gideon suggesting that a Florida lawyer represent him for his retrial in a Florida court.
 Fortas arranged for a lawyer from Miami who worked with the Florida Civil Liberties Union, and this lawyer also recruited a second Miami lawyer who was an experienced criminal lawyer.

 However, in the court of Judge Robert McCrary in Panama City, Gideon said he did not want the Miami lawyers.
 Asked who he wanted, he said he wanted local lawyer Fred Turner.
 Turner agreed, and the judge scheduled the retrial for one month later on August 5, 1963 (this would be five months after the Supreme Court decision).
 Judge McCrary also offered to release him on $1,000 bail, but Gideon could not raise the money.

-During the trial, Turner picked apart the testimony of eyewitness Henry Cook.
-Turner also brought out that Cook had lied in the first trial about not having a criminal conviction.
+During the trial, Turner brought out that eyewitness Henry Cook had lied in the first trial about not having a criminal conviction.
+Turner also asked, "Why did they put you off two blocks from your home when they'd driven you sixty miles?"
 And in his closing statement, Turner suggested that Cook had likely been the lookout for a group of young men who had stolen the beer and coins from the Bay Harbor Pool Room.
 (Turner had in fact been Cook's lawyer in previous cases.)